 ZoomInfo OpCo is currently treated as a pass-through entity for U.S. federal income tax purposes and most applicable state and local income tax purposes.
 Income tax expense (benefit), Deferred tax assets, Deferred tax liabilities, and liabilities for unrecognized tax benefits reflect management's best assessment of estimated current and future taxes to be paid by our corporate subsidiaries and, to the extent paid directly by our limited liability companies and partnerships that are treated as partnerships for tax purposes, our partnerships.
 Our corporate subsidiary, RKSI Acquisition Corporation, is subject to income taxes in the United States and holds noncontrolling interests in our subsidiary, ZoomInfo Technologies LLC.
-ZoomInfo Technologies LLC is treated as a partnership for U.S. federal and most applicable state and local income tax purposes.
-Any taxable income or loss generated by ZoomInfo Technologies LLC is passed through to and included in the taxable income or loss of its partners, including ZoomInfo LLC and RKSI Acquisition Corporate subsidiaries for tax purposes reduces the taxable income allocated to and distributions made to ZoomInfo OpCo.
+ZoomInfo Technologies LLC is treated as a partnership for U.S. federal and most applicable state and local income taxe purposes.
+Any taxable income or loss generated by ZoomInfo Technologies LLC is passed through to and included in the taxable income or loss of its partners, including ZoomInfo LLC and RKSI Acquisition Corporation.
+However, because RKSI Acquisition Corporation is subject to income taxes in both the United States, income allocated to such corporate subsidiaries for tax purposes reduces the taxable income allocated to and distributions made to ZoomInfo OpCo.
 Significant judgments and estimates are required in determining our consolidated income tax expense.
 See Note 2 to our unaudited consolidated financial statements included in Part I, Item 1 of this Form 10-Q for additional information.